J-Spade/monstars/blanko/README.md

 Usage of the web interface requires a user account on the Django webserver.

-Before the webapp can be used to configure an installer, compiled installer EXE must be copied/moved from the `_export/` directory into `app/blanko/installers/`.
+Before the webapp can be used to configure an installer, compiled installer binaries must be copied/moved from the `_export/` directory into `app/blanko/installers/`.

 (TODO: helper script for packaging app wheels)